jckleiner/notion-backup/README.md

 1. Gist: GoogleCredentials-Service Account, apache http client, okhttp
 2. upload file to Nextcloud
 3. create Dockerfile so ci-cd will pull it from dockerhub
+4. GitClient
+5. NextcloudClient
+6. With cron to local folder
+7. Docker
+8. publish github package with actions when new merge in master, increase version with every merge to master

 ### 1. Find Your notion-space-id